singularhum/dealsFeedCanada/README.md

 <details>
 <summary>Where do I report an issue or make a suggestion?</summary>

-Since the server has no open channels, you can post in the Issues section of this GitHub project for any problems or send a direct message to me on Discord.
+Since the server has no open channels, you can submit a report in the Issues section of this GitHub project or you can send me a direct message on Discord.

 You can also can also make suggestions but please note that this free server is for my own preferences so I may not action them.
 </details>